purview-dev/purview-telemetry-sourcegenerator/docs/METRICS.md

 #### Tags

 Other parameters on the method can be used as tags.
-This is implicit for non-measurement values, but can also be explicitly set to control generation through the use of the `TagAttribute`.
+This is implicit for non-measurement values, but can also be explicitly set to control generation through the use of the [TagAttribute](./TAGATTRIBUTE.md).

 ## Types